iotaledger/susee-streams-poc/management-console/README.md

             The subscription message link is logged to its console by the Sensor when the --subscribe-announcement-link CLI command is used.
-            As the subscription message link contains the Streams channel ID the correct user state is fetched automatically out of the user-states-database.
+            As the subscription message link contains the Streams channel ID the correct streams client state is fetched automatically out of the client-states-database.

 The SUBSCRIPTION_PUB_KEY and SUBSCRIPTION_LINK will be logged to the console by the *Sensor* app when the CLI command --subscribe-announcement-link of the *Sensor* app is used.
-This applies to the x86/PC version of the *Sensor* app and to the *ESP32 Sensor* application.
-In case of the *ESP32 Sensor* these properties are also logged to the console of the *Sensor* app that is used as *Sensor remote control*.
+This applies to the x86/PC version of the *Sensor* app and to the *Streams POC Library* test application.
+In case of the *Streams POC Library* test application these properties are also logged to the console of the *Sensor* app that is used as *Sensor remote control*.

 #### Automatic *Sensor* Initialization

-Instead of creating a Streams chanel and subscribing a Sensor manually the whole process (called *Sensor* initialization) can be done automatically:
+Instead of creating a Streams chanel and subscribing a Sensor manually the whole process (called *Sensor Initialization*) can be done automatically:

     -i, --init-sensor
             Initialize the streams channel of a remote sensor.